grattan/R_at_Grattan/Visualisation_cookbook.md

 <img src="Visualisation_cookbook_files/figure-html/bar_multi_expand-1.png" width="839.04" />

-Looks of the highest standard!
+Looks worthy!
 Now you can add titles and a caption, and save using `grattan_save`:

 ```r